Close Icon

 Top Tip: Given the limited number of lenders offering holiday let mortgages, using a mortgage broker can be more efficient.
 Brokers can find the best deals, access exclusive offers, and handle most of the paperwork for you.
 Consider a broker who specialises in holiday let mortgages to navigate the process smoothly.

-- Availability: The property must be available for letting to the public for at least 252 days in the year.
+• Available for commercial letting for at least 252 days a year.

-For a deeper understanding of FHL taxation and the specific benefits available, head to our Guide to Furnished Holiday Let Tax and Business Rates in Wales.
+For detailed information, refer to our updated guide: Guide to Furnished Holiday Let Tax and Business Rates in Wales.

 What are the Next Steps?